Apr 26, 2023 · Blogging

 The Bigger Picture

-The cleanest takeaway for any social media manager in 2026 is this: the website your traffic lands on is part of your campaign, whether you own it or not.
+The cleanest takeaway for any marketer in 2026 is this: the website your traffic lands on is part of your campaign, whether you own it or not.
 You can publish flawless content on every platform and still lose, because the click ends at a destination you didn’t design.
-Demanding speed, mobile-first build, and conversion-focused layouts is no longer a web team conversation, it is the table-stakes spec for any social media manager who plans to be measured on results.
+Demanding speed, mobile-first build, and conversion-focused layouts is no longer a web team conversation, it is the table-stakes spec for anyone who plans to be measured on results.